vadzim-shandarovich/goodfish-ui-testing/README.md

 * **Maven and its Surefire plugin** - to download the project dependency libraries, run project and generate test report

-## How to run project:
+## How to run:

 Download project to your local machine.
 Put chromedriver.exe into resources\drivers\ subfolder.
 Open up a terminal and move to the project.
 Run the maven test command:
-`mvn test`
+`mvn test`.
 Test report is generated automatically by surefire-plugin after tests running.
-Look for report in the following folder: target\surefire-reports\
+Look for report in the following folder: target\surefire-reports\.

-You may configure tests using testng.xml file in main project folder.
+You may configure tests using testng.xml file in main project directory.

 *In this project I did not use remote driver and Selenium Grid for easy project configuration and run possibility.*